 In 2015, the school marked the occasion of 70 years of education on the current Eaglescliffe site with a celebratory lunch.
 It was heart-warming to hear so many tales and stories from pupils who attended so long ago, and particularly at the time when the school first moved here in 1945.

-In 2019, we will celebrate the 120th anniversary of the foundation of the Former Students’ Association.
-Our school House system reflects our rich history, with each student assigned to and representing Victoria, Cleveland and Woodside Houses from the start of the 2018/19 academic year.
+In 2019, we celebrated the 120th anniversary of the foundation of the Former Students’ Association.
+Our school House system reflects our rich history, with each student assigned to and representing Victoria, Cleveland and Woodside Houses.

 Are you a former pupil of QVHS, The Cleveland School or Teesside High?
 We would love for you to register your details to our alumni database here.